stella-ocker/mwprop/src/mwprop/ne2001p/README_NE2001p.txt

 Jan 2024 v1.0

 MWPROP provides NE2001p, a native Python implementation of the original Fortran code for NE2001.
 The package also contains a required `scattering_functions` module.
 NE2001p is accessible from the command line, similar to the Fortran code, or within Python scripts (see below).
 Future package releases will include additional modules for extensions of the NE2001 model.

-Please cite the NE2001p research note [arXiv/RNAAS DOI TBD] for use of this package.
+Please cite the NE2001p research note (Ocker & Cordes 2024) for use of this package.
 The NE2001 model is described in detail in Cordes & Lazio (2002; 2003).

 -----